BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/README.md

 ## Benefits

-1. **Eliminated Dependencies from Main Repo**: The main repository no longer needs timely, differential-dataflow, or benchmark dependencies
+1. **Complete Elimination of Benchmark Dependencies**: The main repository has zero benchmark-related dependencies (no timely, differential-dataflow, criterion, or supporting libs)
-2. **Faster Build Times**: Core Hydro development builds are significantly faster
+2. **Significantly Faster Build Times**: Core Hydro development builds are much faster without any benchmark overhead
-3. **Maintained Functionality**: Performance comparison capabilities are fully preserved
+3. **Maintained Functionality**: Full performance comparison capabilities are preserved
-4. **Unified Benchmark Location**: All benchmarks in one repository for easier maintenance
+4. **Unified Benchmark Location**: ALL benchmarks consolidated in one repository for easier maintenance and comparison
-5. **Clear Separation**: Clean architectural boundary between core implementation and benchmarks
+5. **Clear Separation**: Clean architectural boundary between core implementation and all benchmarking activities
-6. **Flexible Comparison**: Same location for both Hydro-native and timely/differential implementations
+6. **Flexible Comparison**: Single location for both Hydro-native and timely/differential implementations

 ## Related Repositories